bzg/choices/README.md

 # Build

 1. Copy `config-example.yml` to `config.yml` and adapt it to your needs
-2. Test your configuration with `clj -A:test`
+2. Test your configuration with `clj -M:test`
-3. Compile with `clj -A:js`
+3. Compile with `clj -M:js`
 4. Your static files are ready in `resources/public/`

 # Develop

 1. Copy `config-example.yml` to `config.yml` and adapt it to your needs
-2. Compile with `clj -A:fig`
+2. Compile with `clj -M:fig`
 3. Check your web browser on <http://localhost:9500>